ajkhabbazi/field-demonstrations-HVAC-MPC-RL/README.md

 }
 ```

+This repository includes two spreadsheets:

+- **Field Demonstration Raw Data**
-This repository contains two spreadsheets.
-The first spreadsheet, "Field Demonstration Raw Data," contains the raw data from our analysis of 104 papers on field demonstrations of MPC and RL for HVAC.
-The second spreadsheet, "Field Demonstration Checklist," contains a checklist of recommended experiment protocols for future field demonstrations.
+  Contains the raw data from our analysis of 104 papers on field demonstrations of MPC and RL for HVAC.

+- **Field Demonstration Checklist**
+  Provides a checklist of recommended experiment protocols to guide future field demonstrations.